gdlc/STAT_COMP/LARGE_SCALE_TESTING.md

 If the two tests are independent and our goal is to keep the experiment-wise error rate at a level equal to a (e.g, a=0.05), then we should use a/2 to reject.

+### Bonferroni correction

-**Bonferroni correction**: If we conduct `q` indpendent tests and want to achieve a family-wise error rate equal to `alpha`, then each test must be rejected at a significance level equal to `alpha`/`q`.
+If we conduct `q` indpendent tests and want to achieve a family-wise error rate equal to `alpha`, then each test must be rejected at a significance level equal to `alpha`/`q`.

 **Example 1**